invictus-anic3tus/anicept-vex/journal.md

 assembled the power!
 I also powered on the printer and it looked good. the power strip finally works too! however when I tried to flash klipper the mainboard just kept flashing for a long time. i fixed it by finding my 8gb sd card (instead of 64gb) and formatting it to FAT32 (ha fat). after a bunch of fiddling around i got klipper screen working too!!
 I heated up the bed to 60°C and it worked perfectly.
 I'm not going to heat up the nozzle quite yet since I need to do a little work with it regarding thermal grease and whatnot. i set up sensorless homing and the Klicky, until my Raspberry Pi decided to malfunction.
 Tomorrow me problem. i was focused on my drone mostly these past three days.

 5 hrs

+### day 99 - june 12
+got moving in all 3 axes working... about to leave for summer camp

+1 hr

+## day 100 - june 16
+got back from summer camp... what a great day 100. got the hotend to extrude filament!!!!!!
+I'm so close... not a whole lot of time today but tmrw i'll get started calibrating all sorts of stuff.

+### day 101 - june 17
+i calibrated my extruder steps today, and had a ton of issues with the sensorless homing again!!!
+What's going on?
+I tried to start a benchy but so many things were going wrong.

 ## what i've learned from making the Anicept Vex